What is the Total Debt Service Ratio?

 - Total Debt Service Ratio = 34.5%

-Therefore, if John’s home loan gets approved, his debt service ratio is expected to be 34.5%, which is in the acceptable range.
+Therefore, if John’s home loan gets approved, his debt service ratio is expected to be 34.5%, which is acceptable.

 Advantages and Disadvantages